 The medical staff attend to many intravenous treatments.
 The General Practitioner of our practice will prescribe this if required.
 NB: We DO NOT do Iron Infusions for patients from other practices, your GP will need to refer you to the APAC service 1300 732 503. .
 This treatment is done by our experienced registered nurses within our clinic.
 Intravenous or ‘IV’ means giving something directly into the blood stream of the body through a vein.
 A needle placed into a vein is attached to a drip that contains the ingredient mixed with saline (a sterile salt water solution) or water for irrigation.
 This fluid is slowly ‘dripped’ (infused) into the vein and mixes with the blood in your body.
-Effective 1st April 2019 the additional cost for an infusion is $60.00, if you have a valid Medicare Card.
+Effective 1st September 2019 an “out of pocket” fee for this infusion is $70.00, if you have a valid Medicare Card.
 For Private Patients Fees please call our Practice.

 The three common infusions conducted within our practice include: